MaxStrange/AudioSegment/README.md

 Wrapper for [pydub](https://github.com/jiaaro/pydub) AudioSegment objects.
 An audiosegment.AudioSegment object wraps a pydub.AudioSegment object.
 Any methods or properties it has, this also has.

-**This is in very active development**, and will likely change over the next few months.

 [Docs](http://audiosegment.readthedocs.io/en/latest/audiosegment.html) are hosted by Read The Docs.

 ## Notes